khiati-nour/markdown-challenge/README.md

 ## a funny story

  My mother dragged me to the hairdresser to get my long hair cut.
-Arriving at the hairdresser, i asked to use the bathroom.i opened the window and i runned away to home and mama and the hairdresser waited.
+Arriving at the hairdresser, i asked to use the bathroom.i opened the window and i runned away to home and my mother and the hairdresser waited.
 And they waited.
-Finally, my mother stormed into the bathroom, only to discover the window open and i'm not there.
+Finally, my mother stormed into the bathroom, to discover the window open and i'm not there.

 ## TL;DR